 During high intensity physical activity, your heart rate and blood pressure can rise significantly.
-As a result, our cardiovascular system can undergo adaptive changes, including thickening of the heart muscle and increase in size.
+As a result, your cardiovascular system may adapt and cause the heart muscle to thicken and grow in size.

-Our goal is to ultimately allow all athletes to continue to safely participate in the sport of their choice.
+Our goal is to allow all athletes to continue to participate in the sport of their choice.

-Conditions the cardiology sports clinic can help resolve or evaluate include:
+Conditions our cardiology sports clinic can help resolve or evaluate include:

 - Family history of heart disease or sudden cardiac death.